material-motion/material-motion/specifications/interactions/README.md

-# Interaction specifications
+# Interaction

-An interaction specification describes a coherent interactive experience.
+An interaction describes a coherent interactive experience.
 Interactions can involve any number of plans and targets.
 The specificity of an interaction is left as an exercise to its creator.

 Interactions should strive for being composable.